MidCoard/TSMS_Filesystem/README.md

 #### Insert File

 1. Check this is a file not a folder.
-2. Calculate the start block position, the rest size of the start block, the middle blocks size, .
+2. Calculate the start block position, the rest size of the start block and the middle blocks size.
 3. Calculate the end block size.
 4. Allocate a dynamic buffer.
 5. Read the start block to the end position to the buffer.